 How does predictive personalisation achieve so much?

 Segmentation has now been replaced by a 1:1 level personalisation.
 However, the boffins quickly appreciated that it wasn’t just the products themselves that had a measurable sequence.
-The metrics track both products purchases, and the sequence of navigation used to arrive at that purchase.
-The amount of time each SKU is viewed, frequency hits, and individuality of that whole sequence, make up the structure of the buying decision itself, and has become the focus.
+The metrics track both product purchases, and the sequence of navigation used to arrive at that purchase.
+The amount of time each SKU is viewed, frequency hits, and individuality of that whole sequence, make up the structure of the buying decision itself and have become the focus.

-Your consumer is not locked-in to you, loyalty is not guaranteed.
-None of us go around with VR goggles on, only looking at our favourite website.
+Your consumer is not locked into you, loyalty is not guaranteed.
+None of us go around with VR goggles on, only looking at our favourite websites.
 There is a small matter of going to work, sleeping, family, friends, health, car, mortgage, kids, TV, holidays, sport, food and of course competitors.
-So the only way to consider predictive personalisation in its purest form is where it actually meets the consumer.
+So the only way to consider hyper-personalisation in its purest form is where it meets the consumer.

 How to make predictive personalisation work for you

-Predictive personalisation software (PPS), is typically a plug-in that once installed on your platform acts totally autonomously – without any human involvement whatsoever.
+Hyper-personalisation by definition is autonomous – without any human involvement whatsoever.
 If you involve humans they have a habit of detracting from the purity of the data, which is telling you exactly the perfect products unique to each individual, and the time to offer it, again unique to each one.

 Gone is sending out 50 segmented emails a day.
 With PPS installed on your site, the AI/ML algorithm is already delivering the maximum return possible.
-It doesn’t need to be adulterated by adding left field interest products too.
-When you start doing that the purity and clarity of each selections made for the individual go unnoticed, and denigrate the purpose.
-More importantly it lowers the return.
+It doesn’t need to be adulterated by adding left-field interest products too.
+When you start doing that the purity and clarity of each selection made for the individual go unnoticed, and denigrate the purpose.
+More importantly, it lowers the return.

-Consider your own whims for a moment.
-If you have looked at a product a couple of times, to consider something you’re thinking of buying, and then as if by magic, that very item lands in your inbox on pay day (or as the algorithm sees it – the day you are most likely to make a purchase), you’d be impressed.
+Consider your whims for a moment.
+If you have looked at a product a couple of times, to consider something you’re thinking of buying, and then as if by magic, that very item lands in your inbox on payday (or as the algorithm sees it – the day you are most likely to make a purchase), you’d be impressed.

 PPS is installed as a plugin, (approved by your respective platform) and gathers all the required website data you need, and then applies it in the most immediate and lucrative way possible.
 It uses the product details, images, language and currency you use.